schlepfilter/frp/doc/api.md

 ```
 I use `@` (deref) to see the occurrences only for debugging.

-The return value of a sequence of occurrences.
+The return value of `event` is a sequence of occurrences.
 The first value of an occurrence is the time of the occurrence.
 The second value is the value of the occurrence.

-If I call `event` with no argument, the event doesn't have any occurrence.
+If I call `event` with no arguments, the event doesn't have any occurrence.
 ```clojure
 (def e
   (frp/event))